-Check out the Backyard Biodegradability Test! -23 months & counting!
+Check out the Backyard Biodegradability Test! - TWO YEARS & counting!

 Latex balloons are NOT biodegradable.